 The build quality is not much to speak of, as everything is plastic except for the metal band that holds the cups.
 But the memory foam padding eases the pressure and makes the DT 990 Pro feel luxurious.
 Of course, the velour wrapping also helps give the headphones a plush feel.

-The 250ohm impedance is quite standard but you might need a small amp to push the headphones, as you may need to max out the volume on a phone or other portable listening device.
+The 250ohm impedance is quite standard but you might need a small amp to push the headphones, as you may need one to max out the volume on a phone or other portable listening device.

-As far as sound quality goes, these budget-friendly headphones outperform most in their price range.
+As far as sound quality goes, these mid-range headphones outperform most in their price range.
 The low end responsiveness is very good for classical music with lots of percussions.
 The mid and high frequencies get a premium treatment in terms of clarity, which is what I’m looking for in classical music headphones.

 The 5 to 35,000Hz frequency response far exceeds the human hearing range of 20 to 20K, and the open-back design of the headphones allow you to experience the music in a more natural way.

 With the mid and treble frequencies being the focal points of tonal clarity, classical pieces sound fuller as each instrument is clearly distinguishable.
 The frequency response of 12 to 38,500Hz is spot-on, and the low 50 ohm impedance means you don't need an external amp to drive these headphones properly.

 In terms of comfort, Sennheiser spared no expenses.
 I’m a fan of velour ear cushions especially for when I have to wear some headphones for many hours.
 The headband has proper padding that reduces the amount of head pressure.